 Salford’s Smallest Gallery opened on 30 August at Emmaus House, 101 Fitzwarren Street, Pendleton, Salford M6 5RQ.
 The first exhibition, ‘A Place To Call Home’ by Tom Hopkins, will run for the next three months.

-To visit or support Emmaus Salford, head to www.emmaus.org.uk/salford.
-If you would like to get involved or donate an item, please call 0161 737 8279 or visit one of the shops on Seaford Road or Fitzwarren Street.
+To support Emmaus Salford, head to www.emmaus.org.uk/salford.
+If you would like to get involved or donate an item, please call 0161 737 8279 or visit one of the shops.